Neighbors asked a man to stop firing a rifle outside. He then opened fire on them, killing 5 people, a Texas sheriff says | News Channel 3-12

 There were 10 people inside the home at the time of the shooting, according to the sheriff.

-The victims range in age from 8 to about 40, Capers told reporters early Saturday.
+The victims range in age from 8 to about 40, Capers told reporters earlier Saturday.
 The 8-year-old victim was pronounced dead at a hospital.

-The victims’ identities are unknown.
-The sheriff said the victims are from Honduras, and some had arrived at the home from Houston in recent days.
+Capers said the victims were from Honduras, and some had arrived at the home from Houston in recent days.

-Capers identified the suspect as 38-year-old Francisco Oropeza.
-Authorities have a copy of the suspect’s consulate card and are looking for him.

-The FBI Houston Field Office is assisting in the manhunt, the agency said via Twitter.

 CNN has reached out to authorities for more information.